-"I have the utmost confidence in your abilities.
-It's your motivations that concern me.
-Only time will tell if you're an asset or a liability to our cause."
+“I have the utmost respect for your abilities, Shepard.
+It’s your motivations that concern me.
+I believe in what Cerberus stands for.
+Only time will tell if you prove to be an asset or a liability to our cause.”

-"I wasn't in charge, the Illusive Man was," Miranda corrected.
-"If I was running the show, I would've done a few things differently."
+“I wasn’t in charge.
+The Illusive Man was,” Miranda said.
+“If I was running the show, we’d have done a few things differently.”

-Raising an eyebrow, he couldn't help but ask, "What would you have changed exactly?"
+Raising an eyebrow, Shepard couldn’t help but ask, “What would you have changed, exactly?”

-Without looking up from her terminal, Miranda said, "To start, I would've implanted you with some kind of control chip, but the Illusive Man wouldn't allow it.
-He was afraid it might affect your personality, alter your character somehow."
-Looking up from her terminal, she continued.
-"He wouldn't let us do anything that might… limit… your potential in any way."
+Without looking up from her terminal, Miranda said, “To start, I would have implanted you with some type of control chip.
+But the Illusive Man wouldn’t allow it.
+He was afraid it might affect your personality—alter your character somehow.”
+Looking up from her terminal, she continued, “He wouldn’t let us do anything that might… limit… your potential in any way.”

-Brow furrowing, Shepard couldn't help but wonder what theyreally did to him then.
-"Can't say I like the idea of being brought back to life with a control chip in my brain," he retorted.
+Brow furrowing, Shepard couldn’t help but wonder what they had really done to him.
+“Can’t say I like the idea of being brought back to life with a control chip in my brain.”

-"The Illusive Man is taking an incredible risk with you.
-I just hope his gamble pays off," she replied as she turned back to her terminal.
+Miranda turned back to her terminal.
+“The Illusive Man is taking an incredible risk with you.
+I just hope his gamble pays off.”

-"Worried about my qualifications?
-I can crush a mech with my biotics or shoot its head off at 100 yards; take your pick," Miranda said.
+“Worried about my qualifications?
+I can crush a mech with my biotics or shoot its head off at a hundred yards.
+Take your pick,” Miranda said.

-He thought he could detect something in her tone, but couldn't quite put his finger on it.
-Glancing at Jacob at the other side of the room, Shepard asked, "Did you and Jacob serve together in the Alliance?"
+Shepard thought he could detect something in her tone, but he couldn’t quite put his finger on it.
+Glancing at Jacob at the other side of the room, he asked, “Did you and Jacob serve together in the Alliance?”

-"Old enough to know this was what I wanted," she said with finality.
+“Old enough to know this is what I wanted,” she said with finality.

 Shepard backed off.
-"I was trying to get know you as a human being."
+“I was trying to get to know you as a human being.”

 Miranda’s eyes hardened.
 “I’m not looking for a friend, Shepard.
 Stay focused on the mission.”

-Shepard didn't flinch.
-"This is the last place I'd be looking for friends and I'm focused enough.
-It's your motivations that concern me.
-Only time will tell if you're an asset or a liability to me," he said, throwing Miranda's earlier words back at her.
+Shepard didn’t flinch.
+“This is the last place I’d be looking for friends, and I’m focused enough.
+It’s your motivations that concern me.
+Only time will tell if you prove to be an asset or a liability to me.”

 Miranda crossed her arms and raised an eyebrow at him.
 Staring for a moment, she appraised him, trying to see if there was anything she could detect from his body language.
 Shepard bore her assault stoically.

-Nodding, she answered him bluntly.
-"I don't have patience for incompetence or recklessness or heroes.
-I'll complete this mission because of you or in spite of you.
-I'll follow your orders.
-I'll follow you into battle.
-But you'll have to fight to earn my trust."
+Nodding, she bluntly said, “I don’t have patience for incompetence or recklessness or heroes.
+I’ll complete this mission because of you or in spite of you.
+I’ll follow your orders.
+I’ll follow you into battle.
+But you’ll have to fight to earn my trust.”